tokio-rs/tokio/ROADMAP.md

 When Tokio 1.0 is released in Q3 2020, on-going support, security fixes, and critical bug fixes are guaranteed until **at least** Q3 2025.
-Tokio 2.0 will not be released until **at least** Q3 2023 (though, ideally there will never been a Tokio 2.0 release).
+Tokio 2.0 will not be released until **at least** Q3 2023 (though, ideally there will never be a Tokio 2.0 release).

 ### How to get there

 While Tokio 0.1 probably should have been a 1.0, Tokio 0.2 will be a **true** 0.2 release.
-There will breaking change releases every 2 ~ 3 months until 1.0.
+There will be breaking change releases every 2 ~ 3 months until 1.0.
 These changes will be **much** smaller than going from 0.1 -> 0.2.
 It is expected that the 1.0 release will look a lot like 0.2.